dSPACE-IAC/dSPACE-IAC-simulation-bridge/ReadMe.md

 The aurelion_ros2_bridge communicates sensor data (camera, lidar, radar) between the dSPACE AURELION sensor simulation and the IAC team SUT.
 The simulation data is published as ROS2 messages.
 The implementation of all bridges is in form of ROS2 nodes.
-There is also a foxglove bridge, which is used to make the messages published in ROS2 observable in Foxglove.
+There is also a foxglove bridge, which is used to make the messages published in ROS2 observable in Foxglove or Lichtblick.

 For further information please check the latest simulation package version.
 This repository is meant to provide further insights into the implementation and enables you to adapt the basic bridge implementations to the requirements of your SUT, in order to make full use of the dSPACE Indy Autonomous Challenge simulator.